unosquare/raspberryio/README.md

 ## Usage

-Before using **Pi** class it is necessary to initialize it with the specific bootstrapping class implementation.
+Before using **Pi** class it is necessary to initialize it with the specific bootstrapping class implementation (for WiringPi).

 ```csharp
 Pi.Init<BootstrapWiringPi>();